vnallam09/datafun-04-notebooks/README.md

 - For PowerShell: `.venv\Scripts\Activate`
 - For macOS/Linux:  `source .venv/bin/`

-🚀 Rocket Tip: Notice the terminal changes to reflect the active virtual environment.
+Notice the terminal changes to reflect the active virtual environment.

 ### Install Dependencies to the Active Virtual Environment